SPAM-research/BeMyMate/README.md

 ## Usage

-- Run the server: `./ollama serve`
+- Run the ollama server
-- Get a model from the [library](https://ollama.ai/library): `./ollama pull llama2:13-chat`
+- Get a model from the [library](https://ollama.ai/library): `ollama pull llama3:latest`
-- Run Tutorchat: `python3 messageHandler.py` and enjoy the agents.
+- Run the app: `python3 main.py` and enjoy the agents.

 ## Style Guide